LarsEKrueger/pandoc-vimwiki/readme.md

   If you really a check box in the middle of text, you have set a format, e.g. bold.
 Changing this checkbox is not supported by vimwiki and must be done manually.
+* Check boxes can be placed at the beginning of any paragraph too, but vimwiki does not support this with *Ctrl-Space*.
+The reason here is that some bullet lists are paragraphs and this filter cannot easily distinguish between a top-level paragraph and a bullet list paragraph.
 * Transclusions must be placed in top-level paragraphs.
 This has a technical reason [1] and a use-case reason [2].
 * Links can be placed anywhere.
 You can format them.